microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 #### Configure Bing Maps and Timeline features (Optional)

-There are optional features available within IOM which are targeted at improving end-user experience through integration with Bing Maps and Timeline features.
+There are optional features available within IOM which are targeted at improving end user experience through integration with Bing Maps and Timeline features.

 #### Bing Maps Integration